-70 21 U.S.C. § 393(b)(2).
+81 21 U.S.C. § 393(b)(2).
 See generally FDA v.
 Brown & Williamson Tobacco Corp., 529 U.S. 120 (2000).

-71 EU-US High-Level Regulatory Cooperation Forum, Report to the Transatlantic Economic Council, October 15, 2008, available at require investment of time and resources to review materials to determine what can and cannot be shared and redact materials.
+$^{^{82}}$ EU-US High-Level Regulatory Cooperation Forum, Report to the Transatlantic Economic Council, October 15, 2008, available at

+FDA engaged in more than 3000 several thousand formal confidential exchanges with the European Medicines Agency in 2010.
+However, the legal requirements to develop regarding information sharing protocols are burdensome.
+The FDA has regulations in place that allow it to share certain information with foreign agencies that can protect confidential business information to the same extent as it is protected in the United States, although under no circumstances can the FDA share trade secrets.
+So information exchanges are possible, but require investment of time and resources to review materials to determine what can and cannot be shared and redact materials.
 This can be particularly wasteful when companies are submitting the same information to the FDA and foreign regulators, but the agencies are limited in how they can exchange it.